 (Photograph copyright Mano Reichling)

-Frutigen: An exotic egg hunt inside the tropical greenhouse of Tropenhaus Frutigen (April 1 and 2 from 10 AM - 4 PM)
+Frutigen: An exotic egg hunt inside the tropical greenhouse of Tropenhaus Frutigen (April 21 - 22, from 10 AM - 4 PM)

 For two days this spring, Switzerland's greenhouse is going to open their jungle trail to the Easter bunny.
 He is going to hide colorful eggs underneath equally colorful plants such as banana or papaya trees.
 While the parents can indulge in a delicious meal at the onsite restaurant, children up to the age of 12 can roam the weatherproof trails of the Tropenhaus Frutigen.